 9. Deadlift + Row

 HOW TO DO IT: Stand with a barbell in front of you.
 Hinge your hips back and bend your knees just slightly as you bend over to pick up the barbell.
 Keep your back straight and hold the barbell at your shins before using your back (lat) muscles to row the barbell up to your chest.
-Lower the weight down with control back to shin level.
+Lower the weight down back to shin level with control.
 Then, still keeping your back straight, use you use your hamstrings to stand up, allowing the weight to lift naturally as you rise.
 Lower back down to the start and repeat.

-This last move is a great one to get out any pent-up anger, frustration or other negative emotions, as you get to throw a medicine ball into the ground as hard as you can!
+This last move is a great one for getting out any pent-up anger, frustration or other negative emotions, as you get to slam a medicine ball to the ground as hard as you can!